jolo2734/Engineering_degree/README.md

 Most of scripts have not been code optimized yet.
 On master branch is bettercap v1.6.2 - very old one, still works, but easy to detect and slow down network to death.

+Choose targets
+To choose targets you need to edit file hstshijack.cap by setting arp.spoof.targets.